sawwheet/sawwheet.com/content/posts/principles.md

 ## About {#about}

-Understanding the art of living is at the heart of my reading and writing pursuits.
+Understanding the art of living is at the heart of my reading, writing, and reflective pursuits.
 These principles, shaped by my underlying values, illustrate that understanding and I hope to apply them daily, regardless of my external circumstances.
 This living document outlines the core of who I want to be, and the presence I want to provide to the world.

 ## Embody Peace {#embody-peace}